scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 coordinates.
-We distinguish this convention from ``(x, y)``, which commonly denote standard Cartesian coordinates, where ``x`` is the horizontal coordinate, ``y`` - the vertical one, and the origin is at the bottom left (Matplotlib, for example, uses this convention).
+We distinguish this convention from ``(x, y)``, which commonly denote standard Cartesian coordinates, where ``x`` is the horizontal coordinate, ``y`` - the vertical one, and the origin is at the bottom left (Matplotlib axes, for example, use this convention).

 In the case of multichannel images, the last dimension is used for color channels and is denoted by ``channel`` or ``ch``.